flyteorg/flytesnacks/cookbook/docs/index.rst

 This *User Guide*, the :doc:`Tutorials <tutorials>`, and the :doc:`Integrations <integrations>` examples cover all of the key features of Flyte for data analytics, data science and machine learning practitioners, organized by topic.
-Each of section below introduces a core feature of Flyte and how you can use it to address specific use cases.
+Each section below introduces a core feature of Flyte and how you can use it to address specific use cases.
 Code for all of the examples can be found in the `flytesnacks repo <https://github.com/flyteorg/flytesnacks>`_.

 `Flytesnacks <https://github.com/flyteorg/flytesnacks>`_ comes with a specific environment to make running, documenting